komune-io/fixers-d2/README.md

 The technical description is a breakdown of the properties it contains.
 Each property will have a name, a type, a description, and optionally a default value.
 For enum classes, each value is considered a property.

 By default, the visual representation of a model is an example json object with the properties displayed as key-value pairs.
+Enums are an exception and do not have a visual representation by default.

 Example: